Contact Us

 Directions to the DRC Office in U001

-If you’re already on campus: From the open square area by the fountain in the middle of campus and turn around 180 degrees/East.
+If you’re already on campus: From facing the fountain on campus, turn around 180 degrees/East.
 Head east under the overpass connecting buildings A on your right and B on your left.
 Upon reaching the flagpole’s round-a-bout, follow the right/South side up the hill past T building.
 After T building is U building with the DRC on the ground level in U001.

 If traveling by bus and getting off at the Kelsey Creek Road & Tye River Road stops: you’ll want to head South toward the B building.
 There is a ramp and stairs down toward the main B building.
 Continue through the main B building and out the other side.
 There is a ramp and stairs going up to the street level where the flagpole’s round-a-bout is.
 Go right around the round-a-bout and continue up the hill past T building.
 After T building is U building with the DRC on the ground level in U001.